uwukia/twilight-experiments/book/src/pingpong.md

 ---

 1. Me from the future here!
 I realized after revising this page before uploading this book online that "Task #7" never got printed out!!
 If I didn't foolishly remove the tracing part of the code and actually ran the same code with tracing on, I would get a warning message with a status code `429` in the console.
 You might be familiar with 404 errors, which mean "not found".
 429 means "too many requests", meaning the bot is sending too many messages at once, and so task #7 got cut off, and since a little bit of time passes after that, the following 8, 9, and 10 all go through with no issue.

+2. According to the [Discord API](https://discord.com/developers/docs/topics/oauth2), `applications.commands` is already "ticked" by default when we tick `bot`, so it seems you don't actually need to tick it.
+But it doesn't hurt.